ansible/autoscaling-blog/docs/part_1.md

 The host configuration key is: ``` f1d8ab1d45b51be67afe372360f6c85c```

-## Creating the Provisioning Job Template
+## Creating the Infrastructure Provisioning Job Template

 This job template will be used to spin up the EC2 infrastructure using the infra.yml playbook.